melkon90/StarWarsCharacterBrowser/README.md

 - Star Wars Table: displays and filters the data collection based on user input
 - CharacterRow: displays a row for each product

+### Identifying the Minimal Representation of UI State
 The next step is to identify the minimal (but complete) representation of UI state.

 The following decision criteria is used: